kumaraayus2000/ai-recommendation-dashboard/README.md

    - It will change to "🤖 Real AI"
    - Refresh recommendations to get AI-generated content

-**Note:** The app works perfectly without an API key using mock AI responses!
+**Note:** The app works perfectly without API keys using mock AI responses!
+**Priority:** Claude API is used first, with OpenAI as fallback.

 ## 📁 Project Structure